okfn/handbook/text/index.rst

 * Data Citizenship

   * share your data (i.e. datahub)
-  * keep a record of your wrangling
+  * Your Data Notebook: keep a record of your wrangling
   * metadata !!!!

 Introduction to Tools